Doctoral Internship in Health Service Psychology

 Multicultural Seminar

-This seminar meets weekly in the Spring semester and combines experiential and didactic components to explore how counselor and client assumptions, backgrounds and training may influence the counseling process.
-A major training assumption is that in order to do effective multicultural work, clinicians must be aware of their own assumptions and biases.
+This seminar meets bi-weekly throughout the year and combines experiential and didactic components to explore how counselor and client assumptions, backgrounds, and training may influence the counseling process.
+A major training assumption is that to do effective multicultural work, clinicians must be aware of their own assumptions and biases.
 Interns are encouraged to explore and understand how their own training and backgrounds may affect their interactions with clients and colleagues.
 Interns are encouraged to utilize the understanding gained through this exploration in all of their clinical and consultation work.

 This weekly seminar is a space for interns to discuss clinical cases and issues with a licensed staff member.
-Special attention is given to the One-At-A-Time (OAAT) approach to counseling, brief assessment and diagnosis to inform treatment.
-In addition, this seminar allows interns to share any issues or concerns that may arise during the course of the internship.
-During this meeting, interns are provided with opportunities to discuss administrative and program planning issues, clinical cases, personal concerns which may be relevant to their clinical work and professional interactions.
+Special attention is given to the short-term approach to counseling, brief assessment, and diagnosis to inform treatment.
+In addition, this seminar allows interns to share any issues or concerns that may arise during the internship.
+During this meeting, interns are provided with opportunities to discuss administrative and program planning issues, clinical cases, and personal concerns that may be relevant to their clinical work and professional interactions.
 Interns are required to present a case presentation at least once each semester.

 Supervision of Supervision Seminar